 The Sewer Commission is comprised of three elected members whose terms are staggered.
 The Commission meets monthly to conduct business, set policies and rates.
-The meetings are held the second Tuesday of each month in the courtroom at Town Hall and the public is encouraged to attend.
+The meetings are held the second Tuesday of each month at 8:00 a.m. in the Sewer Commission Office and the public is encouraged to attend.

-The Sewer Commission Administrator is Lee Arthur.
-The Sewer Commission Office is located on the second floor of Rye Beach Post Office building and is opened Monday - Friday, 8:00 AM. - 12:00 PM.
+The Sewer Director is Lee Arthur.
+The Sewer Commission Office is located on the second floor of the Rye Beach Post Office building and is opened Monday - Friday, 9:00 a.m. - 12:00 p.m.
 For more information contact the Rye Sewer Commission at (603) 964-6815.